HenriSchulte/Danish-Fact-Verification/README.md

 The pipeline can be run in two ways, either by entering a claim directly in the command line or by providing a TSV-file containing claims and labels.
 Before running the pipeline, ensure that your Python environment contains the necessary libraries listed in requirements.txt.
 Additionally, you must provide the classifier with a fine-tuned model and add the path in config.json.
-Our fine-tuned model is available at: TBD.
+Our best-performing fine-tuned model is available in the Pipeline/models directory.

 Entering claims directly:
 1. Open the command line and navigate to the current directory